craigsned/dwlogtomail/README.md

 Set path to Direwolf log file for today

-Set path to mail log file
+Set path to mail log file (for dxrx script)

   If Direwolf log file does not exist - exit

 Read the Direwolf log file into a CSV Panda array